AzdamAI/TrelloCSVYouTrack/README.md

 📤 Export Trello Board in CSV for **FREE** [and optionally] Import to YouTrack.

-## How to Export as CSV
+### How to Export as CSV

-### Notes

 * The import is tested only on the cloud version of YouTrack.
-* The Trello boards as well as all other subsequent platforms are prepared
+* The Trello boards as well as all other subsequent platforms are arranged
-  \[loosely\] based on the Scrum methodology.
+  \[loosely\] to follow the Scrum framework.
-  Although it is not a strict requirement to follow the current import process.
+  Although it is not a strict requirement for the current export/import process.

 ### Detailed Process